Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 ### Fuselage Switch

-Controls the three white fuselage lights.
+The three position switch (1) controls the three white fuselage lights.

 Additionally, if set to BRT and the Flasher Switch is set to FLASH, both anti-collision lights illuminate.

 ### Tail Switch

-Controls the position light on the tail.
+The three position switch (3) controls the position light on the tail.

 ### Wing Switch

-Controls two of the three position and the two join-up lights on the wingtips.
+The three position switch (4) controls two of the three position and the two join-up lights on the wingtips.

 ### Flasher Switch

-Can be set to OFF, STEADY or FLASH to additionally control the setting for:
+A three position switch (2) that can be set to OFF, STEADY or FLASH to additionally control the setting for:

 - one of the two anti-collision lamps
 - tail position light